tidyverse/purrr/tests/testthat/_snaps/map.md

       map(environment(), identity)
     Condition
       Error:
-      ! `.x` must be a vector, not an environment
+      ! `.x` must be a vector, not an environment.

 ---